Upplication/node-dafuq/README.md

 * **Else if success was `true`**: The output of the command is placed on a `result` property.
 If the output was *JSON-parseable*, it will be parsed.
 * **Else if success was `false`**: The output of the command is placed on a `message` property.
 If the output was *JSON-parseable*, it will be parsed.

+Also, the success value is added to the header `X-Success`.

 ### Sending a file
 There is an exception to the [Building the response] description.
 If the command exits with an exit code equal to `10` dafuq assumes you want to return a file instead of a JSON.
 In this case the output of your command should be **strictly** and **only** the absolute path you want to serve.
 Don't worry about breaklines or blankspaces, the output will be trimmed before working with it.